TRUTH OR CONSEQUENCES: The Quiz Program That Became a National Phenomenon

 “The result were phenomenal,” Edwards continued. “ Not only did millions of dollars come in for these health agencies, but with Jack Benny as the Walking Man, it raised us to the Number One rated show in America, and with the million and one-half dollars contributed, started the American Heart Association as a full-fledged health agency.”
 His statement about starting the American Heart Association was not an exaggeration.

 The American Cancer Society tremendously benefited by a series of stunts and acts on the Truth or Consequences radio show, based on the inspirational appeal of brave, young people, such as little Bobby Riggio, the paralyzed boy to whom dimes were contributed by the radio audience to the March of Dimes.
 Trough the magic of radio, the program was able to go into homes and hospitals, as they did in New Jersey where a little boy named Buster Roos talked with Roy Rogers, Frank Sinatra, and met Babe Ruth, to influence the American public to contribute hundreds of thousands of dollars to the Cancer Crusade.

-From The Walking Man Contest, The Laughing Man, Mr. Hush, Microphone X and many other stunts, the story of Ralph Edwards and Truth or Consequences will finally be told in this 800 page book, due for publication in late 2015.
+From The Walking Man Contest, The Laughing Man, Mr. Hush, Microphone X and many other stunts, the story of Ralph Edwards and Truth or Consequences is told in this 800 page book.
+With a foreword by Bob Barker.